 - Work for yourself: graphic designers, stockbrokers, IT professionals, administrators, website developers, writers, salespeople, consultants, PRs, designers and other professionals can and do work from home, and if you have the skills, you can too!

 - Become a professional collector: you can scour fairs and garage sales for bargain antiques and homewares, then sell them online – using general sales sites such as Ebay or specialist websites relevant to your collection.

-For more inspiration, see 10 reasons why you should start your own business – in which we chat to Apprentice star Saira Khan about why you should think about starting your own business from home.
+For more inspiration, see 10 reasons why you should start your own business – in which we chat to former Apprentice star Saira Khan about why you should think about starting your own business from home.

 Pros: Setting up a business doesn’t have to be full-time – you can always start small and see how it goes.
 Starting a business is an activity which you can list on your CV for future employment.
 (If you build up a successful business, you may be able to sell it down the track for a tidy profit).